So there is a broad topic of lead generation (cushy guide we have here), and lead qualification is a vital part of it as not all leads created equal.

-- The first e-mail: already decided on the security plan and wants to get a specific product and wants to know how to contact an agent.
-The probability of a transaction (i.e. purchase) is very high: you just need to pass the contact details to the agent.
+- The first e-mail: The lead already decided on the security plan and wants to get a specific product and wants to know how to contact an agent.
+The probability of a transaction (i.e., purchase) is very high: you need to pass the contact details to the agent.

 - The author of the second email is just interested in your product.
 The client’s goal is to compare programs and analyze the terms of contracts.
 You (or your insurance agent) will have to work to make a deal: find out the needs of this potential client, offer suitable programs, process objections, etc.

-- The author of the third letter was not at the right place.
-Life insurance company does not provide car insurance.
+- The author of the third letter was not in the right place.
+A life insurance company does not provide car insurance.
 But it’s a lead still: as we can guess, every car owner risks life and health, thus needs life insurance anyway.
 Your agent will have to work hard to close this deal.

 The first client classifies as a “sales lead” – a lead appropriate for making a deal.
-The second two clients are “marketing leads” – leads, which marketers should work with.
+The second two clients are “marketing leads” – leads, which marketers should continue nurturing.

-It’s better to get one lead asking “okay, who should I pay?” than 10 leads who don’t even know enough about your product yet.
+It’s better to get one lead asking “okay, who should I pay?” than ten leads who don’t even know enough about your product yet.
 Right?

-This is true for this particular case, but do not rush with conclusions.
-So let’s to shatter the common myths, in order to be able to evaluate leads properly.
+That is true for this particular case, but do not rush with conclusions.
+So let’s shatter the common myths, to be able to evaluate leads properly.